readthedocs/readthedocs.org/docs/user/subprojects.rst

 Subproject aliases
 ~~~~~~~~~~~~~~~~~~

 You can use an alias for the subproject when it is created.
 This allows you to override the URL that is used to access it, giving more configurability to how you want to structure your projects.

-Sharing a Custom Domain
+Sharing a custom domain
 -----------------------

 Projects and subprojects can also be used to share a custom domain with a number